alexeyinkin/eb-1a/1-process/README.md

 4. I mailed the copies of those documents to them over physical mail.
-5. The NVC replied that everything was complete, and I should wait for the interview date.
+5. The NVC replied that everything was complete, and that I should wait for the interview date.
    If they miss any documents, they ask for them.
 6. The NVC gave me my interview date.
 7. I took a medical exam in a clinic